apryakhin/legion.stanford.edu/profiling.md

     very communication intensive may consider increasing the number of threads for handling active messages.
 The default value is 1.
- * `-ll:dma <int>` - Specify the number of
+ * `-ll:bgwork <int>` - Specify the number of
+    background threads.
+For applications
-    threads used for handling copies.
-For applications which do significant movement of data between distinct memories, increasing the number of DMA threads can significantly improve performance.
-There must always be at least one DMA thread.
+    which do significant movement of data between distinct memories, increasing the number of background threads can significantly improve performance.
+There must always be at least one background thread.
 The default value is 1.
  * `-ll:csize <int>` - Set the amount of system memory per node available to the CPUs (e.g. DRAM) in MBs.
 In general this value